doecode/server/src/main/java/gov/osti/services/SiteServices.md

  `POST /doecodeapi/services/site/update`

 Updates a Site in DOE CODE.
-User must be verified OSTI role.
+User must be part of a verified role.
 Primarily intended to support client front-end Site management.
 Currently only supports POC updates.
 Empty value/array will erase the data.
 If successful, simply returns the new data.

 > Request: